 In order to view archival material, users must complete a Retrieval Request Form available at the reference desk.
 The form will require users to fill in their name, date and the accession number, box and file number of the requested material.

-Users should note that not all material is held onsite.
+The majority of our audio-visual material is held offsite.
 Please contact the archives for more information.

 Citing Archival Sources

 Researchers should take note of the material they are suing for their research so it can be easily retrieved by Archives staff at a later date.
 Please visit our citation guide for information on how to cite archival material.